 AUM reserves the right to adjust or cancel any aid if there is a change in the academic, attendance or financial status of any aid recipient.

 You have the right to reject or cancel all or a portion of loan proceeds disbursed to your student account.
-Contact the Financial Aid Office within 14 days of disbursement if you wish to cancel or reduce your loan.
+Contact the Office of Financial Aid within 14 days of disbursement if you wish to cancel or reduce your loan.

 Award amounts are based on scheduled hours.
 You do not have to be full time student to receive a Pell Grant, but you must enroll full-time to receive a full Pell Grant entitlement.
 Students enrolling on a less than full-time basis will have their grant prorated according to the following general prorations: